paulklemm/regression-heatmap-paper/Cover Letter.md

 <i><font color='green'>

-  * This feedback led to a substantial revision of Section **4 Regression Cube Analysis of Cohort Study Data** and **5 System Design** to incorporate how user feedback affected the design decisions.
+  * This feedback led to a substantial revision of Section **4 Regression Cube Analysis of Population Study Data** and **5 System Design** to incorporate how user feedback affected the design decisions.
 See [Support Design Decisions with Expert Feedback] for details.
   * Also, as suggested, the contributions were revised to capture the different levels of Munzners "A Nested Model for Visualization Design and Validation".

 </i></font>